 Each year, the Real Property Law Section has honored an outstanding individual real estate practitioner with its Professionalism Award.
-The Section’s Award Committee will be seeking nominations in Fall 2021 for the 2021 award, to be presented virtually at the Section’s Annual Meeting during January 2022.
+The Section’s Award Committee will be seeking nominations for the 2024 award, to be presented virtually at the Section’s Annual Meeting in January.

 Some of the criteria which are used to identify an individual are as follows: